-The nationally recognised Diploma of Event Management will give you the practical skills and knowledge you need to succeed as an events coordinator.
-Learn to confidently coordinate events, strengthen your interpersonal skills and choose your events specialty with this engaging TAFE NSW course.
+The nationally recognised Diploma of Event Management will give you the full spectrum of skills and knowledge you need to succeed as an events coordinator.
+Learn to confidently coordinate events, grow your interpersonal skills and choose your events specialty with this engaging TAFE NSW course.

 LEARN NEW SKILLS